owntracks/booklet/docs/tech/http.md

 [Encryption](../features/encrypt.md) are supported and can be used with HTTP endpoints.

-If the endpoint returns a status code 200 it will typically return an empty JSON payload object `{}`.
-The HTTP endpoint may, however, return a command to the OwnTracks device, in which case it must return a valid `_type: cmd` as described in [JSON](../tech/json.md).
+If the endpoint returns a status code 200 it will typically return an empty JSON payload array `[]`.
+The HTTP endpoint may, however, return an array of JSON objects to the OwnTracks device, each of which must be a valid `_type` as described in [JSON](../tech/json.md).

 The OwnTracks Recorder supports [HTTP mode](https://github.com/owntracks/recorder#http-mode) out of the box.